A completed application includes:

 - transcripts from each college and university attended; and

-- three letters of recommendation along with Reference Request Forms (PDF).
+- three letters of recommendation along with ILSIP Letters of Recommendation Request Form FY2018 (PDF).

-To access the ILSIP Application FY2017 Form (PDF) and the References Request Forms (PDF), please click on the highlighted text.
+To access the ILSIP Application FY2018 and the ILSIP Letters of Recommendation Request Form FY2018 (PDF), please click on the highlighted text.
 When complete, please forward your application, resume, essay, and writing sample (if applying for the Illinois Legislative Research Unit) to the address listed below.
 Transcripts and letters of reference with your signed Reference Request Form should be directed from the college/university or reference to the address below.
 If you have any difficulty with the online application, please contact:

 Barbara Van Dyke-Brown